Paulpauladq/PersonalWiki/README.md

 # Overview

 * Our team creates a Personal Wiki web service that enable individual users to manage their own personal knowledgebase.
-     * Design the frontend that allows users to view, edit and delete wiki contents.
+     * Design the frontend that allows users to view, add, edit and delete wiki contents.
      * Build the backend to interact with database and frontend, managing operations on wiki pages.

 # Description